Andean States and the Resource Curse

 Bettina Schorr and Gerardo Damonte

 Gerardo Damonte is a professor of the Department of Social Sciences at Pontificia Universidad Católica del Perú (PUCP).
-He holds a PhD in Anthropology from Cornell University.
-Along with being member of the trAndeS Executive Committee, he is also Principal Investigator of the Development Analysis Group (GRADE) in Lima.
+He holds a PhD in anthropology from Cornell University.
+Currently, he acts as a member of the trAndeS Executive Committee and he is affiliated with the Development Analysis Group (GRADE) based in Lima.
 His research addresses socio-environmental issues in Latin America, particularly the social dynamics linked to global extractive development.